 “The symphony was also played at the centenary celebrations of the Royal Australian Navy Band in 2013.”

-Originally born in Leicester, in the United Kingdom, Leading Seaman Hancock transferred from the Royal Marines to the Royal Australian Navy in 2007, adopting Caringbah as his new home.
+Born in Leicester, in the United Kingdom, Leading Seaman Hancock transferred from the Royal Marines to the Royal Australian Navy in 2007, adopting Caringbah as his new home.

 “We love the outdoors, so moving to Australia was something we had always considered,” Leading Seaman Hancock said.